BEVERLY WILLIS, FAIA (1928-)

 1957 - The Dave Wo House, Honolulu HI.
 It was her 8th project.
 Status unknown.

-1960 – The William Abbott and Roxana Robertson House, St. Helena CA. Status unknown.
+1960 - The William Abbott and Roxana Robertson House, 401 Crystal Springs Road, St. Helena CA. Built by the owners.
+Deeded to their daughter, Gerry Working.
+The house survived a fire in 2020.

 1964 - The Foster City Waterfront Housing, Foster City CA. Status unknown.